 - Always keep children and pets away from all open flames, heat sources, and space heaters at all times.
 Never allow children to operate or play with controls on space heaters, stoves or ovens.

-That wraps it up this article.
-We hope our recommendations were helpful and give you some ideas on how to stay warm when Father Winter makes his visit.
+Well, that wraps it up this article.
+We hope these cold weather RV camping tips are helpful and give you some ideas on how to stay warm when Father Winter makes his visit.

 DISCLOSURE: We are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.
 No extra fees or charges to the consumer or buyer are incurred.